betloreilly/opensearch/opensearch_workshop_final.md

 ![An index is split into shards](shard.png)
 *Figure: An index split into shards (Source: OpenSearch Documentation)*

-Here's an important detail: each shard is actually a **complete Lucene index**—a full search engine running independently.
+Here's an important detail: each shard is actually a **complete Lucene index** ; a full search engine running independently.
 This means each shard consumes CPU and memory just by existing.
 More shards isn't automatically better; it's about finding the right balance.

 **Real example:**